andreprz28/mdt/replit.md

 ## Overview

 This is a full-stack web application designed for managing project intelligence at Medtronic.
 The platform provides comprehensive project management capabilities with real-time search, analytics, and AI-powered insights for medical device development projects.
+The platform features a real-time "lives saved per minute" counter, comprehensive project and people profiles, document activity tracking, and advanced search capabilities across all Medtronic medical device categories.

 ## User Preferences